bleakprestiger/Angular14-Crash-Course/index.md

 ---

 # 🌟 Angular 14 & TypeScript: From Zero to Advanced (Interview-Ready)

-> *Written by a professional Angular developer with 14 years of experience.
+> *Written by a professional Angular developer.
 Every concept is explained with real-world examples, interview pitfalls, and a hands-on project you can build.
 Zero compilation errors.*

 ---

 ## 🚀 Project: **BookStack** (A Simple Bookstore App)